 The dough for these Halloween shortbread cookies is easy to work with once it forms, then you press it into a pan to shape.
 Cut into tiny squares and bake to make the perfect crispy shortbread cookies!

 Do you have your Halloween costume picked out yet?
 What about your kids?
-Judah told me a month or two ago that he wants to be Pac-Man this year and Simon one of the ghosts.
+After making these Halloween shortbread cookies, Judah told me he wants to be Pac-Man this year and Simon one of the ghosts.
 I love the idea!
 It looks like we’ll have to make the Pac-Man costume as I can’t find one to buy.
 After researching ideas on Pinterest, I think Ben and I came up with a good, easy and cheap way to do it.

 As far as the ghost costume for Simon, do you think I can get away with a large pillowcase or small sheet?
 Any ideas on how to make him look like an actual Pac-Man ghost?
 What are they called anyway?

-Speaking of ghosts, I decided to name these little festive tidbits as BOO!
+Speaking of ghosts, I decided to name these little Halloween shortbread cookies as BOO!
 Bites because…well..
 I honestly don’t know.
 I thought about Frankenstein Food, Goblin Grub, Monster Munchies — anything that had to do with Halloween.
 But, BOO!
 Bites kept creeping back into my mind so I stuck with it.
 What do you think?

 Make sure you use nonpareils for these and not just regular sprinkles or jimmies.
 The jimmies would probably work just fine, but you’ll have to use much more of them.
 I tried making these a second time with ghost shaped sprinkles and you couldn’t even tell they were ghosts.
 Plus, I love the dotted appeal to them anyway.